HeardLibrary/workshops/_posts/2015-09-25-network-analysis.md

 ## What you will need to do in order to complete the class

 1) Log in to your Github account or set one up.
-You can very easily do this at https://github.com/.
+You can very easily do this at (https://github.com/).
 If you don't know what Github is, it will all be explained at the Github website.

-2) In a separate window, navigate to http://gist.neo4j.org/.
+2) In a separate window, navigate to (http://gist.neo4j.org/.)

-3) Read the short story "On Exactitude in Science"By Jorge Louis Borges.
-It is very short but also very complex so it is a good text to use when learning about graphing for textual analysis. (http://www.sccs.swarthmore.edu/users/08/bblonder/phys120/docs/borges.pdf)
+3) Read the short story ["On Exactitude in Science"] (http://www.sccs.swarthmore.edu/users/08/bblonder/phys120/docs/borges.pdf) by Jorge Louis Borges.
+It is very short but also very complex so it is a good text to use when learning about graphing for textual analysis.

 ## Creating the data model

 Data modeling can be very simple and hand drawn.
 Below is an illustration of a hand drawn data model that was later coded into a Neo4j graph.

 ![Data Model](http://www.library.vanderbilt.edu/webimages/graphs/graph.png)